Emanuele-Saccoliti/LSV-Calibration/README.md

 ## Run the complete engine

-After the editable installation, the entire reproducible synthetic workflow is one command:
+After the installation, the entire workflow can be launch by

 ```bash
 lsv-run